 Budget - Costs are allowable, reasonable and budgeted in accordance with NFWF's Budget Instructions cost categories.
 Federally-funded projects must be in compliance with OMB Uniform Guidance as applicable.
 This program will award grants of Federal financial assistance funds; applicants must be able to comply with the OMB guidance in subparts A through F of 2 CFR 200 (OMB Uniform Guidance).
-While for-profit entities are eligible applicants, charges to a potential award may include actual costs only; recipients may not realize profit from an award of federal financial assistance funds.

 Matching Contributions - Matching contributions consist of cash, contributed goods and services, volunteer hours, and/or property raised and spent for the Project during the Period of Performance.
 Larger match ratios and matching fund contributions from a diversity of partners are encouraged and will be more competitive during application review.
-In general, applicants may consider matching contributions raised or spent on or after January 1, 2019 as eligible under the 2019 INSR program.
+In general, applicants may consider matching contributions raised or spent on or after January 1, 2020 as eligible under the 2020 SWG program.